tomtobac/cohere-email/README.md

 2. Click on the icon and a menu should appear, please enter your `api key`.
 You can get it from [here](https://dashboard.cohere.ai/api-keys).
 You can test it out with trial api key.

 3. Navigate to [Google Mail](https://mail.google.com/) and click on "Compose", click again into the body of the email.
-After writing your command, as the example above, you can click on "Co:here" button and it will generate a text based in your command.
+After writing your command, as the example bellow 👇, you can click on "Co:here" button and it will generate a text based in your command.

+4. Any error with the api will be printed in the body of the email too

 ## 📸 Screenshots